ds-amrit/PneumoniaPrediction/README.md

 # PneumoniaPrediction
-GOAL: Given a lung x-ray detect wheather it has pneumonia or its healthy.
+GOAL: Given a lung x-ray detect wheather it has pneumonia or its healthy using a machine learning model.
+Finally, deployed it using Flask application.

 In this POC computer vision and machine learning are used to distinguish lung x-rays.